nirgoldberg/wp-kulam/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 3. Premium export Screen

 == Changelog ==
+= 2.0.2 =
+* Fix: Batch count issue for quick export.
+* Fix: Issue with password migration for quick import.
+* Tested OK with WC 4.7.0.
+* Version 2.0.0 onward has been revamped majorly.
+= 2.0.1 =
+* Fix: Browser popup blocker issue.
+* Tested OK with WC 4.6.1.
+= 2.0.0 =
+* Heads up!
+This version has been revamped majorly.
+* Improved UI for better user experience
+* Export/Import options: via a pre-saved template or a quick(standard columns) export/import
+* Option to export/import selective columns
+* Option to reorder columns during export
+* Import: Support for different types of delimiters
+* Export/Import options: Batch option with configurable batch count
+* History of all the Import/Export process
+* Dedicated logs for debugging failures
+* Tested OK with WC 4.6.0
+= 1.4.4 =
+* Tested OK with WC 4.5.0 and WP 5.5.1
+= 1.4.3 =
+* Tested OK with WC 4.3.1 and WP 5.4.2
 = 1.4.2 =
 * Tested OK with WC 4.1.0 and WP 5.4.1
 = 1.4.1 =